Reuse Shop by Bristol Waste

 Our story

-Bristol Waste Company, which is wholly owned by Bristol City Council, runs two household reuse and recycling centres in the city.
-They also deliver all residential refuse and recycling collections as well as street cleansing and low-cost, eco-friendly commercial services to businesses.
+Bristol Waste Company, which is wholly owned by Bristol City Council, runs three household reuse and recycling centres in the city.
+We also deliver all residential refuse and recycling collections, as well as street cleansing and commercial facilities services to businesses.

-They began their reuse work in April 2018 when they started collecting bikes and mobility aids at Recycling Centres and donating them to project partners.
-Since then their Reuse team has salvaged over 77 tonnes of material from the waste stream, including 22 tonnes of paint, 25 tonnes of books, over 1,400 bikes and 1,600 mobility aids.
-At the same time, they have raised more than £5k for charity based on the surplus they generate from this reuse operation.
+We began our reuse work in April 2018 when we started collecting bikes and mobility aids at Recycling Centres and donating them to project partners.
+In 2020, we opened the first Reuse Shop in the Avonmouth Household Reuse and Recycling Centre.
+Since then, our Reuse team has saved over 400,000 items from the waste stream.
+At the same time, we have raised more than £50k for St Peter’s Hospice.

-This year, they opened their first-ever reuse shop at the Avonmouth Recycling Centre.
-The shop diverts good quality, pre-loved items from the waste stream, providing low-cost household products, such as televisions, furniture and vacuums, for residents.
-Their stock is made up of items saved from the scrap heap at the Recycling Centres in St Phillips and Avonmouth.
-The money raised from selling the items goes back into Reuse at Bristol Waste and a third of the profit goes directly to charity.
+The stock is made up of items donated from residents who visit the Bristol Household Reuse and Recycling Centres.
+The money raised from selling the items goes back into Reuse at Bristol Waste and 25% of the profit goes directly to local charities.

-They take electrical items which are in working order (at the moment they cannot do repairs on items which don't work).
-They PAT test all electrical items and function tests too – this ensures items are safe to use and in good working order.
+Electrical items which are in working order are PAT tested and function tested too – ensuring items are safe to use and in good working order.

 Our advice